gravitational/teleport/docs/4.2/quickstart.md

 Congratulations!
 You've completed the Teleport Quickstart.
 In this guide you've learned how to install Teleport on a single-node and seen a few of the most practical features in action.
-When you're ready to learn how to set up Teleport for your team we recommend that you read our [Admin Guide](admin-guide.md) to get all the important details.
-The [Admin Guide](admin-guide.md) will lay out everything you need to safely run Teleport in production including SSL certificates, security considerations, and YAML configuration.
+When you're ready to learn how to set up Teleport for your team, we recommend that you read our [Admin Guide](admin-guide.md) to get all the important details.
+This guide will lay out everything you need to safely run Teleport in production, including SSL certificates, security considerations, and YAML configuration.

 ### Guides

-If you like to learn by doing check out our collection step-by-step guides for common Teleport tasks.
+If you like to learn by doing, check out our collection of step-by-step guides for common Teleport tasks.

 * [Install Teleport](installation.md)